 One of the most questioned topics at Credit Monkey seminars is forgiven debt.

+The Credit Monkey loves comments.
 If you found this post helpful, please leave a comment, share it on social media or send the Monkey an email at firstname.lastname@example.org.